 Generic Name: lamivudine (Oral route)

 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
-Severe acute exacerbations of hepatitis B have been reported in patients who have hepatitis B infection or are co-infected with hepatitis B virus (HBV) and HIV-1 and have discontinued lamivudine; monitor hepatic function upon discontinuation of therapy.
-EPIVIR(R) tablets and oral solution (used to treat HIV-1 infection) contain a higher dose of the active ingredient (lamivudine) than EPIVIR-HBV(R) tablets and oral solution (used to treat chronic hepatitis B).
-Patients with HIV infection should receive only dosage forms appropriate for treatment of HIV-1.
-EPIVIR-HBV(R) tablets and oral solution contain a lower dose of the same active ingredient (lamivudine) as EPIVIR(R) tablets and oral solution used to treat HIV infection.
-If treatment with EPIVIR-HBV(R) is prescribed for chronic hepatitis B for a patient with unrecognized or untreated HIV infection, rapid emergence of HIV resistance is likely because of subtherapeutic dose and inappropriate monotherapy .
+Severe acute exacerbations of hepatitis B have been reported in patients who have discontinued anti-hepatitis B therapy (including EPIVIR-HBV(R)) or who are co-infected with hepatitis B virus (HBV) and HIV-1 and have discontinued EPIVIR(R); monitor hepatic function upon discontinuation of therapy.
+EPIVIR(R) Tablets and Oral Solution (used to treat HIV-1 infection) contain a higher dose of the active ingredient (lamivudine) than EPIVIR-HBV(R) Tablets and Oral Solution (used to treat chronic hepatitis B infection).
+Patients with HIV-1 infection should receive only dosage forms appropriate for treatment of HIV-1.
+EPIVIR-HBV(R) is not approved for the treatment of HIV-1 infection.
+HIV-1 resistance may emerge in chronic hepatitis B-infected patients with unrecognized or untreated HIV-1 infection; offer HIV counseling and testing to all patients prior to beginning treatment with EPIVIR-HBV(R) and periodically during therapy .

 Commonly used brand name(s)